 How to make mini earl grey Easter Simnel cakes

-These healthy Easter cakes can be served without the marzipan topping if you prefer.
+These healthy vegan Easter cakes can be served without the marzipan topping if you prefer.

 Mini Easter simnel cakes